NethermindEth/Forta-Agents/Impossible-Finance-Agents/Swap-Fees/README.md

 ## Description

-This agent detects transactions where modifications in fee values of Impossible Finance V2 Pairs occurred.
+This bot detects transactions where modifications in fee values of Impossible Finance V2 Pairs occurred.
 > Check Impossible Finance V2 Pairs and Factory here https://github.com/ImpossibleFinance/impossible-swap-core
 > You can update the Factory address to V2 Factory by changing `FACTORY` value in the agent file.

 ## Supported Chains

-- BSC
+- Binance Smart Chain

 ## Alerts